celedev/LuaCollectionViewTuto/readme.md

 ## Configuration required

-A Mac with Celedev CodeFlow version 0.9.15 or later.
+A Mac with Celedev CodeFlow version 0.9.18 or later and Xcode 6.2 or later.

 An iPhone or iPad, with iOS 8 or later, for running the application (alternatively you can use the Xcode simulator).